-To improve management of freedom camping, and reduce the adverse effects on com- munities, the Bill extends the scope of the Act to apply to Waka Kotahi and LINZ land.
+To improve management of freedom camping, and reduce the adverse effects on communities, the Bill extends the scope of the Act to apply to Waka Kotahi and LINZ land.
 The mechanisms introduced are as follows:

-- For Waka Kotahi-administered land: the relevant local authority will be empowered to define areas of land that are deemed as local authority areas for the purpose of the Act in its in its freedom camping bylaw, subject to Waka Kotahi approval; and - for LINZ-administered land, a notice will designate where freedom camping is permitted and LINZ will be able to appoint officers to enforce the applicable freedom camping rules on the land.
+- for Waka Kotahi-administered land, the relevant local authority will be empowered to define in a freedom camping bylaw areas of land that are deemed to be local authority areas for the purpose of the Act, subject to Waka Kotahi approval: - for LINZ-administered land, a notice will designate where freedom camping is permitted and LINZ will be able to appoint officers to enforce the applicable freedom camping rules on the land.
 This will enable LINZ and local authorities to be partners in enforcement.